Introduction to jQuery Events

 4. blur()

-This event-related to blur occurs only when the element loses focus.
-The blur() method is used to trigger the blur event or the one used to attach a function to be run whenever a blur event occurs.
-This method is used often with the focus() method.
+This event related to blur occurs only when the element loses focus.
+The blur() method triggers the blur event or attaches a function to be run whenever a blur event occurs.
+This method is often used with the focus() method.

 Syntax